williamhorning/williamhorning/bolt-docs/content/security.md

-# Security Policy
+# security policy

-Thanks for taking the time to look into the security of Bolt!
-We prioritize security and appriciate efforts to improve the security of Bolt.
-This document outlines how to work with us and what to do if you find a security issue.
+thanks for taking the time to look into the security of bolt! we appriciate you for looking into that, so here's how to report any security issues:

-## Supported Versions
+## supported versions

 | version | supported |
 | ------- | --------- |